Receive news via email

 Nutrition Education Classes - Harvesters offers nutrition education classes that agencies can host at their site to teach low-income children and adults how to cook and eat healthier meals.
 Harvesters trains agency staff, volunteers and clients to teach classes through our Train the Teacher model.

-Resources - Harvesters offers nutrition resources such as recipes, nutrition information, and food safety information.
-This information is available through Nutrition Services staff and also can be found online in the agency resources seciton on Harvesters' website.
+Resources - Harvesters offers nutrition resources such as recipes, nutrition information and food safety information (flyers, trainings, videos).
+This information is available through Nutrition Services staff and also can be found online in the agency resources section on Harvesters' website.

 Webinars - Harvesters' Nutrition Services team offers webinars on a variety of topics such as diabetes, hypertension, environmental cues encouraging healthier choices, foods to encourage, and food allergens.
 Recordings of these webinars can be found online in the agency resources section on Harvesters' website.
 These recordings are available to all agency staff, volunteers and board members.

 Short-term Project Coaching - The Nutrition Services team offers specific coaching to agency partners on short-term projects such as gardening, pantry set up, environmental cues encouraging healthier choices, staff and volunteer training, cooking demonstrations, healthy food procurement, health screenings, visual aids, and setting up a client choice pantry.
 Additional information on this program can be found here.

 Recently, Harvesters began working with the Samuel Rodgers Health Center in Kansas City, Mo. to establish a prescriptive food pantry for patients with diabetes.
 These patients now receive a box of healthy nonperishable food items each month along with nutrition information.

 Harvesters’ nutrition educators have compiled many of the healthy recipes they use in their nutrition education classes into a cookbook.
 Download a copy in English or Spanish.
 Or, you can purchase a hard copy of the cookbook for $15.
 Call 816.929.3015 or email firstname.lastname@example.org.